confusingbits/confusingbits.github.io/content/blog/yesod-docker-dev-container.md

 ---
-{
-  "type": "blog",
-  "author": "Corey Thompson",
-  "title": "Yesod Dev Container using Docker (on Windows)", "description": "How to setup a docker container for Yesod/Haskell development on Windows", "image": "images/article-covers/yesod.png", "published": "2020-08-29",
+title: Yesod Dev Container using Docker (on Windows)
+description: How to setup a docker container for Yesod/Haskell development on Windows
-}
+date: 2020-08-29
 ---

 So I've been learning Haskell and I believe I've learned enough syntax to begin working with more non-trivial applications, and since javascript/web applications are my primary domain, a web framework makes sense.